fengsp/plan/docs/tutorial.rst

     if __name__ == "__main__":
         cron.run()

-Here comes one problem, how to update your crontab content if now we two schedule files, it is simple, do not use ``write`` run-type, on the other hand, ``update`` run-type is what you should use here.  ``write`` run-type will replace the whole crontab cronfile content with that Plan object's cron content, ``update`` will just add or update the corresponding block distinguished by your Plan object name(here is ``"commands"`` and ``"scripts"``).
+A problem arises, how do you update your crontab content when you have two schedule files, it is simple, do not use ``write`` run-type, instead use, ``update`` run-type here.  ``write`` run-type will replace the whole crontab cronfile content with that Plan object's cron content, ``update`` will just add or update the corresponding block distinguished by your Plan object name(here is ``"commands"`` and ``"scripts"``).

-If you are still interested, now it is your time to move on to the next part.
+If you are still interested, now is your time to move on to the next part.